 - .1 Orientate the hospital on the site so that the noise impact of emergency/supply vehicles, helicopter activity and new traffic routes in the neighbourhood will be minimized. - .2 Prepare a survey of existing ambient noise conditions if the Health Care Facility is to be built near an established residential community.
-A minimum twenty-four hour noise measurement around the site is required to determine meaningful design criteria for noise control.
+A minimum twenty-four hour noise measurement around the site is required to determine meaningful design criteria to minimize impact on the community. - .3 Consider the impact of nearby major arterial roads, rail lines or other transportation noise sources.
+Design the building envelope to attenuate exterior noise to provide a comfortable interior environment.
+Acceptable noise levels for various occupancies are defined by the mechanical background noise criteria (Table 3.2-1 to 3.2-6).